adbar/simplemma/README.rst

 As the focus lies on overall coverage, some short frequent words (typically: pronouns and conjunctions) may need post-processing, this generally concerns a few dozens of tokens per language.

-Additionally, the current absence of morphosyntactic information is both an advantage in terms of simplicity and an impassable frontier with respect to lemmatization accuracy, e.g. to disambiguate between past participles and adjectives derived from verbs in Germanic and Romance languages.
-In most cases, ``simplemma`` often doesn't change the input then.
+The current absence of morphosyntactic information is both an advantage in terms of simplicity and an impassable frontier regarding lemmatization accuracy, e.g. disambiguation between past participles and adjectives derived from verbs in Germanic and Romance languages.
+In most cases, ``simplemma`` often does not change such input words.

-The greedy algorithm rarely produces forms that are not valid.
+The greedy algorithm seldom produces invalid forms.
 It is designed to work best in the low-frequency range, notably for compound words and neologisms.
-Aggressive decomposition is only useful as a general approach in the case of morphologically-rich languages.
-It can also act as a linguistically motivated stemmer.
+Aggressive decomposition is only useful as a general approach in the case of morphologically-rich languages, where it can also act as a linguistically motivated stemmer.

 Bug reports over the `issues page <https://github.com/adbar/simplemma/issues>`_ are welcome.